 Audio-Technica brings forward another well-performing earphone to the market.
 Despite some minor issues with the connection and slightly disappointing treble performance, I think the Audio-Technica ATH-CKR35BT is a well-balanced product, and if you just love your vocals, you might want to check it out yourself.

-You can buy the CKR35BT over on Audio46.
+You can buy the CKR35BT over on Audio46 or Amazon.